ChuckerTeam/chucker/README.md

 ### Skip Chucker inspection 🙅‍♀️🕵️

-If you need to selectively skip Chucker inspection on some endpoints or on particular requests you can a special header - `Skip-ChuckerInterceptor: true`.
+If you need to selectively skip Chucker inspection on some endpoints or on particular requests you can add a special header - `Skip-ChuckerInterceptor: true`.
 This will inform Chucker to not process this request.
 Chucker will also strip this header from any request before sending it to a server.

 If you use `OkHttp` directly, create requests like below.